 Bill Venners: You listed several API design principles in your talk at the New York XML SIG.
 I'd like to walk through them and get your comments.
 You said, "It's the class's responsibility to enforce its class invariants."

-the client programmer to feed in only names without asterisks.
-If the
+programmer to feed in only names without asterisks.
+If the class

 sees the client programmer trying to do that, the class should

 Bill Venners: Another design principle you listed in your talks was, "Verify pre-conditions."

 String passed to a method you are writing must not

 null, that the method fails if it is

 null.
 You should check to see if that

 null, even though it was required to be

 before doing anything else, before potentially corrupting the